 While giving a false statement to the police may not seem as serious of a crime as murder or robbery, it will still have consequences on your life.
 If you or a loved one have been charged with giving a false report of a crime, contact our offices today.
-Lawson and Berry have over 50 years of criminal experience and have handled all types of cases.
+Our Georgia False Statement to Police Attorneys have over 50 years of criminal experience and have handled all types of cases.
 They are here to give you advice and help you reach a favorable outcome in your case.
 Don't delay, contact our offices today.

 Georgia Law O.C.G.A. §16-10-20

 A person will be guilty of making a false statement when they knowingly and willfully falsify, conceal, or cover up by any trick, scheme, or device a material fact; make a false, fictitious, or fraudulent statement or representation in any matter within the jurisdiction of any department or agency of state government or of the government of any county, city, or other political subdivision of this state.